Why service business valuations stay low

 Asset Strategy

-Why the real estate layer matters
+Why the durable asset layer matters

 Past appreciation is not guaranteed.
 Each property and business is evaluated independently.